kklkkj/kklee/README.md

   (example: type `100*2+50` into X position field and press Shift+Enter)
 - Change the speed of map testing in the editor

+---

 ## Installing
-Because this extension isn't hosted on the Chrome or Firefox extension stores, you will have to manually install it from a local file.
+This extension isn't hosted on the any extension stores, so you will have to install it manually from a local file.
+This also means that you will have to update the extension manually when new versions are released.

-**Warning:** Before installing any extension this way, you should verify the `permissions` in `manifest.json`, as the browser won't immediately warn you about them.
+***Warning:*** Before installing any extension this way, you should check the `permissions` in `manifest.json` for anything suspicious, as the browser won't immediately warn you about them.

+***
 First, download the latest `kklee-[version].zip` file from [Releases](https://github.com/kklkkj/kklee/releases).
 Then, you will have to add the extension to your browser.